Beyondactivismo/Beyondactivismo/GUIDELINES/INTERVIEWCONTRIBUTING.md

 4. Wie ist die Unterstüzung durch andere zivilgesellschaftliche Organisationen?
 Hast du auch Kritik an anderen Akteuren?

-5. Go into a campaing tha the activist did and wich you found interesting
+5. Ask about a campaing that the activist did and that you find interesting.

 **activism in general**
 1. Do you define yourself as an activist, how do you define activism.

 2. Was motiviert dich tagtäglich, für deine Anliegen weiter zu kämpfen?